Our experts assessed kitchen units from big-name brands including B&Q, Ikea, John Lewis and Wickes in our lab to find out how well made they are.

 We also noted whether the shelves could be easily displaced by pulling them forward or lifting them up.

-Lastly, while doing these assessments, we paid particular attention to whether the joins seemed to be under any particular stress.
+Finally, we checked whether the joins seemed to be under any particular stress.

-Shelves, drawers or joins that flexed considerably, or came off their runners or shelf supports, scored less.
+Shelves, drawers or joins scored less if they flexed considerably or came off their runners or shelf supports.

 The last thing you want is jerky and awkward drawers, or ones that easily come off their runners, clattering cutlery everywhere.